Flow Duration Curves

 Flow duration curves characterize the flow of streams.
-They show streamflow rates (often daily mean discharge) that have been exceeded various percentages of the time, They apply to a particular place in a stream (site), and they represent flow during a specified period of time (usually the period of record at the site).
+They show streamflow rates (often daily mean discharge) that have been exceeded various percentages of the time.
+They apply to a particular place in a stream (site), and they represent flow during a specified period of time (usually the period of record at the site).
 An example is shown in Figure 1.
+To see more examples, go to FDC Dunn 1976 and FDC Dunn 1977.
 To improve the readability, discharge (flow rate) is usually plotted on a logarithmic scale (equal distance between 1, 10, 100, et cetera), as in this figure; but other scales may be used on either axis to accentuate various features of the curve.

 In this example, a flow rate of 2 cubic feet per second was exceeded about 84 percent of the time; and a flow rate of 100 cubic feet per second was exceeded only about 8 percent of the time.
 Flow duration curves like this example are constructed by arranging the streamflow data from a gaged site in descending order, calculating the percent of the data that is greater than each value, and plotting the results.
 Since the streamflow data are rearranged, the duration curve does not show the chronological sequence of flows.
 A chronological sequence of flows may be shown by a stream hydrograph, which is a graph of the rate of flow of a stream plotted against time.
 A stream hydrograph shows the seasonal change better than a flow duration curve.